Skip to main content

 The server sets the "errorMessage" property to a string describing the particular failure and suggesting how to correct it.

-The JSON MQ Message API uses the "createSession" JSON Action to authenticate an account.
-This account must have appropriate permissions before the JSON MQ Message API allows it to perform actions, such as publishing to a topic, retrieving messages from a topic or subscription, and modifying a connection and subscription.
+The MQ API uses the "createSession" JSON Action to authenticate an account.
+This account must have appropriate permissions before the MQ API allows it to perform actions, such as publishing to a topic, retrieving messages from a topic or subscription, and modifying a connection and subscription.

-An MQTT session contains information about a client's subscriptions and settings.
-An MQTT broker stores this information and retrieves it when a client connects.
+An MQ session contains information about a client's subscriptions, settings, and queue position of each topic to which the client is subscribed.
+The FairCom MQ engine stores this information and retrieves it when a client connects.

 Each MQTT client has a unique identifier called the "clientName" that associates it with precisely one MQTT session.